WycliffeAssociates/btt-recorder-docs/docs/startproject.rst

 4. Choose a Book - Tap on a book in the Bible.
 Swipe up to see more book names, or use the magnifying glass to search for the book.

 5. Choose a Translation Type - Tap to choose.

+  * If you are using source audio, you must select the same Translation Type as the source audio.

-If you are translating from the UDB or ULB, tap one of those choices.
+  * If you are translating from the UDB or ULB, tap one of those choices.
 Otherwise, tap REG: Regular.
    **Note**: This choice does not apply to Open Bible Stories.

-   **NOTE: You must select the same Translation Type and Mode as the source audio.**

 6. Choose a Mode - Tap to choose either Verse or Chunk mode.
 This is how the translation will be divided.

   * The ‘Verse’ mode has each recording separated like a regular Bible, one verse at a time.
   * The ‘Chunk’ mode has each recording separated according to groups of verses.

-    **NOTE: You must select the same Translation Type and Mode as the source audio.**
+  **NOTE: You must select the same Translation Type and Mode as the source audio if you are using source audio.**

 The program goes to the Source Audio step.